 Logging on at a toll station terminal is similar to buying a train ticket, and can be done in German, English, French and Polish.
 The process takes only a few minutes.

-You can log on up to three days in advance, selecting your journey start time and therefore the start of validity of the log-on receipt.
-The system automatically calculates the time by which the journey must be completed.
-The time window includes a buffer to allow for short rest stops, traffic jams and other interruptions.
+Log-ons are possible up to 24 hours in advance.
+You can choose the start time of your journey and therefore the start of the period of validity of the log-on receipt.
+The system automatically calculates the latest time by which the journey has to end.
+The time frame contains some extra time for short breaks, traffic jams and other interruptions.

 To simplify the log-on process, registered customers can log on with their access data from the customer portal.
 This gives them access to their payment method and saved vehicles.
 Non-registered customers can use their log-on account and access the routes, vehicles and payment methods saved in this account.
 The log-on account can only be created in the app and in the online log-on.

 Routes booked on the terminal can be cancelled at toll terminals, online or using the app.